 Wisdom Teeth

-If your wisdom teeth have not been removed and you are experiencing a toothache towards the back of your mouth, your wisdom teeth might be to blame.
-If there is not enough room for your wisdom teeth, your other teeth will get pushed around which can be painful and cause straight teeth to go crooked.
+If your wisdom teeth have not been removed and you are feeling pain near the back of your mouth, your wisdom teeth may be the cause.
+Without enough room, wisdom teeth push other teeth around and can shift previously straight teeth out of place.